William Hauptman

 William Hauptman (born 1942) is an American writer.
-Born in Texas, he received a BFA from the University of Texas Drama Department and later traveled to San Francisco and New York.
-A graduate who received an MFA from the Yale School of Drama, he is the author of plays and fiction.
+Born in Texas, he received a bachelor of fine arts degree from the University of Texas at Austin Drama Department and later traveled to San Francisco and New York.
+A graduate with a master of fine arts degree from the Yale School of Drama, he is the author of plays and fiction.